+- A key concept: invariants

-- What is an invariant? - A property that is always satisfied in all executions of a program is an invariant - Properties are associated with program locations - For example let I = (tlp l) - Then I is an invariant because at that location in the program it always holds
+- What is an invariant?

+- A property that is always satisfied in all executions of a program is an invariant

+- Properties are associated with program locations

+- For example let I = (ne-tlp 1)

+- ▶ Then I is an invariant because at that location in the program it always holds

-▶ Why?
+- ▶ Why?

-The input contract of mlen requires it
+- The input contract & test require it